 The Youth Empowerment Project’s Trafigura Work & Learn (W&L) Center is modeled after the highly successful Work & Learn Center operated by Domus Kids in Stamford, CT (and is the second in the United States funded through the Trafigura Foundation).
-The Work & Learn Center, located in the Central City area of New Orleans, is a youth employment program comprised of several youth-run businesses.
-Working alongside YEP staff, youth are paid while they learn vital hard and soft skills which help them get and keep jobs.
-Through participating in the program, youth between the ages 16 and 24 gain valuable life skills, job training, soft skills and the confidence necessary to help them secure employment and create positive futures for themselves.
+The W&L Center is a youth employment program where youth earn an educational stipend while working alongside YEP staff, gaining vital hard and soft skills that help them get and keep jobs.
+The hard skills offered through the W&L Center include customer service, bicycle repair, digital design and computer coding.
 Since the program's inception, nearly 40 percent of graduates have successfully transitioned into employment opportunities.

 The Work & Learn Center operates 12-week training cycles during the year, with each cycle running two days a week for a total of four hours.
 Currently, the Trafigura Work & Learn Center offers students training in bicycle repair, customer service, digital design and computer coding.
 As part of this customer training curriculum, YEP opened the Trafigura Work & Learn Center Retail Store in December 2013, which you can read more about here.